 So how do we prepare for this next season, when it comes to parenting children who have experienced trauma, in the midst of uncertainty?

 Don’t wait for behaviors to escalate.
 Make sure you are meeting physical needs like healthy snacks and water (every 2 hours).
+If you already feel sickly, you may take doctor-prescribed medicines from sites like the Canadian Pharmacy.
 If you have kids who don’t like water, try infusing it with berries to add a little flavor.
 If you struggle to get kids to eat healthy snacks, try getting them in the kitchen to help cook.

 Practice the skills you want your kids to use OUTSIDE of the moment.
 This means playing games that teach skills such as accepting no, speaking with respect, asking permission, etc. Consider holding a Family Nurture Group to work on these skills.